babenek/base91x/README.md

 escaping any symbols in C, C++ (and other?) string.

-The alphabet contains printable characters of ASCII except:
+The alphabet contains visible printable characters of ASCII except:

 " Quotation mark